Ohio-University-CS/bartender-boys/README.md

 - **Age Verification Enhancement**: Implement proper age validation logic that checks if users are 21 or older based on the extracted date of birth from ID scans.

 - **Mobile Voice Support**: Extend AI voice features to work on mobile platforms (iOS and Android) by implementing platform-specific audio handling.

-- **Enhanced Recipe System**: Expand the recipe database with more cocktails and allow users to save custom drink preferences.

-- **Real-time Status Updates**: Add WebSocket-based real-time updates for pump status and drink preparation progress.

 - **Multi-user Support**: Implement user profiles and preferences for multiple users of the same system.